 These deposits are stated at cost, which approximates market.
 Under state law, these deposits must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposits insurance must at all times equal the amount on deposit with the fiscal agent.
 These securities are held in the name of the pledging fiscal agent bank that is mutually acceptable to both parties.
-At December 31, 2021, deposits of \$1,000,000 were collateralized by FDIC insurance.
-Deposits of \$295,545 were collateralized by securities held by the depository bank in the name of the District.
+At December 31, 2022, \$278,936 in deposits were collateralized by FDIC insurance; \$42,184 were secured by pledges.